cgu872/Incompressible-CFD-Solver---Python/README.md

 superscript (n) denoting the initial guess or the solution at the starts of any iterationStart<br>
 superscript (*) refers to intermediate values at the current iteration<br>
 superscript prime (') denoting the correction field<br>

-And then, we need to solve the pressure equation
+2.And then, we need to solve the continuity(pressure) equation.<br>